Skip to content

 Call us to report stranded or distressed sea turtles on the Western Cape coast - we'll give you the information you need and coordinate efforts to get the turtle into the hands of trained veterinary staff at our Turtle Conservation Centre.

-What to do if I find a stranded turtle?
+What should I do if I find a stranded turtle?

 Turtle Rescue Network